 - Read Outloud: We read books as much as possible.
 Michael loved books.
 He read fiction and nonfiction: he was a voracious reader averaging 10 or more books a week.
 He could tell you what books were on the New York Times bestsellers list each week, in order, from memory.
 Lucky for him he married a talented librarian who could keep him stocked in mysteries and historical novels.
 In the last months of Michael’s life, we read poetry we had loved as children, and mysteries by authors like Archer Mayor, the amazing Vermont mystery writer, and Reine Airth, a British novelist.
 One of my last visits with Michael, I was reading Airth’s novel “A Death In Winter,” which starts its story in Paris in the days just before the Nazi occupation reached the city.
 One of the characters is describing the way in which French people shrug to avoid giving an answer.
 In the story, the character’s right shoulder comes up a bit, his face tilts to the right and down, his ear is tilted toward his shoulder, he closes his eyes, his face is placid for a few moments and then straightens up.
 When I finished the description of the French “shrug” Michael said, “I have one of those you know.”
 And then my brother proceeded to show me his French “shrug.”
 It was so perfectly executed that our French Canadian grandparents and ancestors would have been very proud!
 Michael said it had been a staple of his repertoire in business dealings for decades.
 He smiled thinking about that little shrug.

-- Fixer Complex: I was raised to be a “fixer” – every family has one or more of these.
-People whose role/job within the family is to “fix” every problem that comes along.
+- Fixer Complex: I was raised to be a “fixer.”
+Every family has one or more of these fixer types in them.
+Fixers are the family members whose role/job within the family is to “fix” every problem that comes along.
 We often grow up to be professional “fixers” like plumbers, electricians, EMTs, social workers, lawyers, doctors, nurses, political staffers.
 I’m a fixer and I’ve accepted that.
 But I had a very hard time confronting the fact that I could not fix my brother or his need to be in a nursing home.
 I found myself trying to “fix” his world for the hours I was with him and I couldn’t even do that very well.
 I was stuffing pillows between him and the side of his wheelchair to brace him so he was more upright, or questioning him on what he wanted or needed.
 Always trying to figure out how to make him more comfortable.
 Finally, I realized there was just no fixing any of this.
 The reality was I had to accept that I was completely powerless and all I could do for Michael was to be present with him.
 Once I accepted that false expectation I had imposed on myself, our visits became easier for both of us.
 After all, if I’m “fixing” a situation then I’m not really emotionally engaged in what is happening.
 That has always been my “safe space” in hard family situations, to go into default “fixer” mode.
 I get to think about that automatic default of “fixer” mode a lot these days.

 - Honoring Michael’s Life: Michael died three days after Christmas.
 The day after Christmas, he was diagnosed with pneumonia and, given his wasted physical body and suppressed immune system, he made the choice to not treat his pneumonia.
 He was transferred to a hospital closer to home, given medications to keep him comfortable and he died 2 days later peacefully and pain-free.
 Because I was sick with an infection, I couldn’t sit vigil with Michael or attend the Celebration of Life for Michael.
 It was painful to not be able to gather with my family, to not be there to grieve as a family.
 But I thought about how I could join the celebration in spirit and made a plan for that day.
 Michael and our Dad taught me how to use basic tools, how to maintain a house, how to paint.
 So I ordered a new kitchen island on wheels and a new, bigger laundry hamper to arrive the day before the gathering.
 On Saturday, January 5, 2019, while the celebration of Michael’s life was taking place, I pulled out the red toolbox Michael bought me for Christmas one year and got to work.
 Michael had filled this red (my favorite color) toolbox with miscellaneous tools he thought I might need when he was clearing out our Dad’s home workshop.
 Both of my Celebration of Michael’s Life projects were completed without personal injury and, so far, they haven’t fallen apart!
 For the foreseeable future, each Saturday will be spent on a project using skills Michael and our Dad taught me.
 Today I’ll be painting built-in bookcases.